If you’re considering gifting someone a puppy over the holidays, (Hanukkah, Christmas, Diwali, Solstice, or Eidh), think again!

 I don’t know that I’ve ever actually seen a holiday card picturing a puppy and a toddler draped all over each other amid a sea of crumpled red-and-green wrapping paper.
 If I did see such a card, I would buy up the entire stock and burn it.
-Yes, the kids can have a dog, and I’ll give you some pointers on choosing one.
-But for everybody’s sake, take a pass on that Christmas puppy.

 Despite the image peddled in those holiday cards I’d so happily torch, puppies and busy holidays aren’t a good fit.
 And neither, generally, are puppies and small children.
 Here’s why.

 Housetraining your puppy is harder during the holidays

 Regardless of your newly adopted puppy’s exact age, you must meet certain needs if he’s to have the best chance of growing into a beloved and friendly companion.
 Housetraining is the first of these.
 Many young dogs lose their homes because they’ve never clearly learned where pee and poop should go.